 If you have ever tried unsuccessfully to recover from drug and alcohol addiction, you know how intense the withdrawal process can be.
 Thankfully, certain medications help ease those symptoms so you can get through withdrawal more comfortably.
 Medication assisted treatment programs (MAT) can also help you manage cravings, which can greatly increase the recovery rate and length of success.

-When you need additional support to recover from opioid addiction, you can put your trust in suboxone treatment at BrightView.
-Our MAT clinic in Ohio can help you get through the difficult process of withdrawal and reduce your cravings so you can get clean and stay clean.
-To learn how suboxone treatment at our drug rehab center can help you recover for good, call us today at 1-833-510-HELP.
+When you need additional support to recover from opioid addiction, you can put your trust in a Suboxone treatment program at BrightView.
+Our MAT clinics around the country can help you get through the difficult process of withdrawal and reduce your cravings so you can begin recovery with a strong foundation.
+To learn how Suboxone treatment at our drug rehab center can help you recover for good, call us today at 888.501.9865.

 How Does Suboxone Work?

 Suboxone is a combination of two medications: buprenorphine and naloxone.
 Buprenorphine helps you break free from addiction by limiting the feeling one gets from taking opioids and decreasing cravings for the drug.
 Naloxone can reverse the effects of opioids, lowering the risk of overdose.
 Together, they can help you get through withdrawal symptoms with ease.

 If you are interested in trying Suboxone treatment, here are some things to know first: